-- 3. Award criteria shall be considered to be linked to the subject-matter of the public contract where they relate to the works, supplies or services to be provided under that contract in any respect and at any stage of their life cycle, including factors involved: - (a) in the specific process of production, provision or trading of those works, supplies or services, or - (b) in a specific process for another stage of their life cycle, even where such factors do not form part of their material substance.
+- 3. Award criteria shall be considered to be linked to the subject-matter of the public contract where they relate to the works, supplies or services to be provided under that contract in any respect and at any stage of their life cycle, including factors involved: - in the specific process of production, provision or commercialisation of those works, supplies or services, or - in a specific process for another stage of their life cycle, even where such factors do not form part of their material substance.

-- 4. Award criteria shall not have the effect of conferring an unrestricted freedom of choice on the contracting authority.
+4. Award criteria shall not have the effect of confering an unrestricted freedom of choice on the contracting authority.
 They shall ensure the possibility of effective competition and shall be accompanied by specifications that allow the information provided by the tenderers to be effectively verified in order to assess how well the tenders meet the award criteria.
-In case of doubt, contracting authorities shall verify effectively the accuracy of the information and proof provided by the tenderers. - 5.
-The contracting authority shall specify, in the procurement documents the relative weighting which it gives to each of the criteria chosen to determine the most economically advantageous tender, except where this is identified on the basis of price alone.
+In case of doubt, contracting authorities shall verify effectively the accuracy of the information and proof provided by the tenderers.

+5. In the case referred to in point (a) of paragraph 1, the contracting authority shall specify in the procurement documents the relative weighting which it gives to each of the criteria chosen to determine the most economically advantageous tender.